Overv/vramfs/README.md

 ------------

 - Linux (kernel 2.4.* or 2.6.*)
-- FUSE + SQLite development files
+- FUSE + SQLite3 development files
 - A graphics card with support for OpenCL 1.1+

 Instructions